Pakistan–United States relations: Visits by Presidents of the United States

-Military Relations
+Military relations

 Military aid and exchanges

-The United States and Pakistan's military have historically close ties, reflecting shared interests in security and stability in South Asia, Central Asia as well as in regions covering Eastern Europe.
-While Pakistan had close security cooperation with the United States during the Cold War, as the United States canceled all military aid to Pakistan in the 2010s, Pakistan increasingly turned to military cooperation with China.
+The United States and Pakistan's military historically had close ties, reflecting shared interests in security and stability in South Asia, Central Asia as well as in regions covering Eastern Europe.
+Pakistan had a close security cooperation with the United States during the Cold War.
+However, when the United States canceled all military aid to Pakistan in the 2010s, Pakistan increasingly turned to military cooperation with China.

+U.S. Complicity in Bangladesh Genocide

+Due to Pakistan's role as a Cold War ally to the United States, President Nixon refused to condemn the actions of the Pakistani army.
+Nixon also relied on Americans not paying close attention to events in Asia, comparing it to reactions over the atrocities in Biafra during the Nigerian Civil War: "Biafra stirred up a few Catholics.
+But you know, I think Biafra stirred people up more than Pakistan, because Pakistan they're just a bunch of brown goddamn Moslems."

 Historical assistance from the U.S.

 US Army soldiers intercept illegal lumber smuggled through Kunar Province in Afghanistan into neighboring Pakistan.

 US DEA Administrator Karen P. Tandy with Senior Pakistan government officials right in front of the Afghan-Pakistani border.

 From 1948 to 2013, the United States has provided a total of US$30 billion in aid to Pakistan, half of it for military purposes.
 Of these aid and funds arrangement, Pakistan was obligated to spend these monetary funds by purchasing American goods, food, and other services.
 In spite of China being the largest importer and exporter for Pakistan's market, the United States continues to be one of the largest sources of foreign direct investment in Pakistan and is Pakistan's largest export market.
 With U.S. military assistance suspended in 2018 and civilian aid reduced to about $300 million for 2022, Pakistani authorities have turned to other countries for help.

-According to Pakistani officials, 70,000 civilians and more than 10,000 troops and policemen in Pakistan have died fighting the American War on Terror, for which the United States has promised to fulfill all the expenditures of the war.
+According to Pakistani officials, 70,000 civilians and more than 10,000 troops and policemen in Pakistan have died fighting the American war on terror, for which the United States has promised to fulfill all the expenditures of the war.
 A leading recipient of US military assistance, Pakistan expects to receive approximately $20 billion since 2001 a combination of reimbursement to Pakistan and training programs for the Pakistan counter-terrorism units.
 However, Pakistan claimed the US has not compensated as much as half of that money, but has only claimed so in the media.
 In the aftermath of the Osama bin Laden raid, Pakistan Army canceled a $500 million training program and sent all 135 trainers home.
 The United States showed displeasure at this act and withheld a further $300 million in assistance.